CodeProSpecialist/Billionaire-Trading-Robot-for-Public-API/README.md

 ( Recommended Operating System: Ubuntu 24.04 LTS Linux )

+This is the Billionaire Strategy for Buying Great Stocks at the Lowest Price becuase you can never expect that the Sell Price is a profit, although you have the most control over the Buy Price.

 run the program with the following commands ( 1 command per command line terminal window, in 3 separate terminal windows. )

 python3 stock-list-writer-for-list-of-stock-symbols-to-scan.py